 What if I have an injury?

-If you suffer from a specific injury or are managing a condition please remember that it is up to you whether or not a practice is right for you, but if you aren't sure please call me 07703129723 and I can give you some general guidelines that may help.
+If you suffer from a specific injury or are managing a condition please remember that it is up to you whether or not a practice is right for you, but if you aren't sure contact me and I can give you some general guidelines that may help.
 If you have recently had surgery please make sure you check with your physician before you do the class.

 Is yoga a form of religion?